SabrineC/PR1GameProject/README.md

 We will be using Discord for meetings and general communication.

 Team Members:
-Asadullah Anfishi
+Asadullah Anfishi,
-Patrice Williams
+Patrice Williams,
-Sabrine Charkaui
+Sabrine Charkaui,
 Sirine Charkaui